 Pisa airport is about 40 minutes from Florence; once you get to the Florence Santa Maria Novella train station, you can take a bus (number 11 or 17) or a taxi… and you’ll arrive here in few minutes.

-If you’ll have a car… you will have your own private parking space-garage, that is right beside the apartment.
-Very easy and FREE… it is included in the rental price.
+If you get here by car… you will have your own private parking space-garage, that is right beside the apartment.
+Very easy!

 The district of Campo di Marte

-The district of Campo di Marte (literally Camp of Mars) was created in the early 1800s for training the Tuscan army, right after the French-Napoleonic occupation.
+The district of Campo di Marte was created in the early 1800s for training the Tuscan army, right after the French-Napoleonic occupation.
 Then, in the 1930s it was transformed into Florence sports district.

 Among the apartments and the villas situated in this corner of Florence you will therefore see the tower of the "Artemio Franchi" stadium, which was designed by architect Pier Luigi Nervi and inaugurated in 1931.
 Here plays Fiorentina, Florence football team.